Here are 5 Warsaw food experiences you won’t want to miss! Come hungry, because this is a foodie city.

 Warsaw Food Guide: Going Deeper

 Warsaw surprised me.
-I knew about pierogi before I arrived, but what I didn’t anticipate was just how much the food scene would anchor my memories of the city.
-From the Soviet-era cafeteria queuing at a milk bar to strawberry-stuffed dessert pierogi in a cooking class to a nightlife tour in a retro Fiat — food turned out to be the thread running through the whole trip.
-Here’s a deeper look at each of the five experiences, plus everything else worth eating and drinking in Warsaw.
+I knew about pierogi before I arrived, but I didn’t expect the food scene to anchor my memories of the city the way it did.
+From the Soviet-era cafeteria queue at a milk bar to strawberry-stuffed dessert pierogi in a cooking class to a nightlife tour in a retro Fiat, food turned out to be the thread running through the whole trip.
+Here’s a deeper look at the city behind those five experiences, plus everything else worth eating and drinking in Warsaw.

-- Barszcz czerwony — clear vibrant beetroot soup, often served with small uszka dumplings; don’t skip this
+- Barszcz czerwony — clear, vibrant beetroot soup, often with small uszka dumplings floating in it

-- Placki ziemniaczane — crispy potato pancakes with sour cream; better than they have any right to be
+- Placki ziemniaczane — crispy potato pancakes with sour cream

-- Gołąbki — stuffed cabbage rolls with rice and minced meat in tomato sauce; pure comfort food
+- Gołąbki — stuffed cabbage rolls with rice and minced meat in tomato sauce

 Pierogi Cooking Classes: Taking Poland Home

-I’ve taken cooking classes in a handful of countries now and they consistently end up being among my most vivid travel memories — partly for the food, partly because you end up laughing with strangers over botched technique.
-The Warsaw pierogi class was no different.
-Our instructor Michal was a fellow traveller himself, which meant the kitchen chatter was as good as the food.
+I’ve taken cooking classes in a handful of countries now, and they consistently end up among my most vivid travel memories — partly for the food, partly for the laughing-with-strangers-over-botched-technique part.
+The Warsaw pierogi class was no different, and our instructor Michal, a fellow traveller himself, kept the kitchen chatter as good as the food.

 |---|---|---|---|